jask05/NextcloudBackup/README.md

 # NextcloudBackup
 > Scripts that make a backup of Nextcloud data, config and DB.
-You can send it throught rsync.
+You can send it throught rsync or keep it in a local folder.

+# IMPORTANT
-**IMPORTANT**: only backup if you installed it with snap.
+- The script **only works** if you installed Nextcloud with snap.
+- You need to generate a ssh key to send the backup throught rsync.
+>> ssh-keygen
+>> ssh-copy-id -i /home/example/.ssh/id_rsa targetuser@192.168.1.2 # It's an example.

 # Release.txt

+## 2020/08/13 - v0.6
+- Creating "ideas" section.
+- Removing trash comments in the code.
+- Removing ssh key generator function.
+I need to improve it.

 ## 2020/08/13 - v0.5
 - Adding getops